kpullagu/aws-coveo-workshop-stackset/mkdocs-workshop/docs/lab2/index.md

 ```

 2. **Click "Run"** or press Enter

 3. **Wait for response** (takes 2-5 seconds)

+!!! info "Expected Console Behavior on First Run"
+    **First Run**: You may see `[<redacted>__(query="...",k=5)]` instead of the full answer.
+This shows the agent's tool call to retrieve passages.

+    **Why**: The Bedrock Console displays intermediate steps (tool invocation) before showing the final answer.

+    **Solution**: Simply **re-run the same query** - the second run will display the complete answer with citations.

+    **Note**: The workshop UI handles this correctly and shows the complete answer on the first try.
+This console behavior is specific to the AWS Bedrock test interface.

 **Bedrock Console - Test Query Response**